- Island-hopping through Mull, Iona and Skye on this easy-graded road cycling adventure.

 Watch the stunning views unfold from your saddle as we journey from the Isle of Mull, through the wilds of the Ardnamurchan Peninsula and on to the fabled Isle of Skye.

 The roads of Skye and the Inner Hebrides – the islands close to Scotland’s West Coast – offer an opportunity to enjoy superb riding through a landscape that is as rich in wildlife, culture and heritage as it is in dramatic views and stunning beaches.
-This brand new tour lets us grab this chance with both hands.

 We enjoy the best rides from place to place, stopping to explore and appreciate places of natural beauty, cultural interest and wildlife sightings.
 Your Wilderness Scotland guide will both lead you and inspire you, while our carefully chosen accommodation will welcome you at the end of the day.
 As always we will enjoy the finest Scottish ingredients in our meals – especially the bounty of the sea on this island hopping trip.